adamfinkelstein/hepcat/README.md

 git push heroku
 ```

-This appears to restart Heroku app but not clear if it picks up changes to environment vars:
+Later these commands appears to restart Heroku app, but not clear if it picks up changes to environment vars:

 ```
 heroku maintenance:on